Harini-s11/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 # 212224220033

-# EXP.NO:2 BOOLEAN FUNCTION MINIMIZATION
+# EXP.NO:2 IMPLEMENTATION OF BOOLEAN FUNCTION